 She reached into the cloth bag and presented a rune, this particular one had a line with two other lines diverging in opposite directions, like a ‘Z’ with the middle section elongated.
 “This is Ei’waz, and represents a transitional state.
 Its message is that you need to find balance, particularly in your work life.”

 Nicole Walter from Orange County and her comrade Sterling Knight from Los Angeles County, are two of a rare breed – rune casters.
 I came across them at a booth at Esoteric-Con in San Pedro.
 I’ll say this.
-The rune was right, or rather the message from the gods were correct, I do need to find balance in my work life!
+The rune was right, or rather the message from the gods was correct, I do need to find balance in my work life!
 Aside from reporting for TCT, I am employed at a City and have another side business, and I hold prominent roles at a Chamber of Commerce in Orange County, for an employee union, and for a Masonic Lodge.
 So, I have a lot of things on my plate.
 I do need to find balance.

-Sterling Knight is also a runecaster and an author of several books, including The Oracle of the North, a book about runes, and Heart Partners, which is about measuring compatibility between two lovers using astrology.
+Sterling Knight is also a runecaster and an author of several books, including The Oracle of the North, a book about runes, and Heart Partners, which is about measuring the compatibility between two lovers using astrology.
 Knight also loves knives.
-He was selling an impressive collection of very well made knives at this booth.
+He was selling an impressive collection of very well-made knives at this booth.
 Both can be found online.

 My rune reading from Nicole was very similar to a tarot card reading I had the day prior, which said I needed to find balance in my work life.

 Knight explained that rune casting does have some similarities to tarot in that there is a kind of psychology behind it.
 “It differs from tarot because it is a direct connection to a certain type of energy, whereas the tarot is more generalized and has the influence of a lot of different cultures.
 The Elder Futhark, which these runes are called, are strictly Scandinavian,” he said.